-The Roborock S7 Max Ultra wins for most homes.
-At $399, it provides the same auto-mop lifting and self-cleaning dock convenience as the $999 Ecovacs Deebot X11.
-While Ecovacs boasts massive 19,500Pa suction and roller mops for deep carpets, Roborock clears hard floors and low-pile rugs for $600 less.
+The Roborock S7 Max Ultra outright wins for most homes.
+At $399, it delivers the exact same auto-mop lifting and self-cleaning dock convenience as the $999 Ecovacs Deebot X11.
+While Ecovacs boasts massive 19,500Pa suction for deep carpets, Roborock dominates hard floors and low-pile rugs for $600 less.

 I tested both models side-by-side in a heavily trafficked house with two shedding dogs.
 The Ecovacs X11 operates like a heavy-duty industrial machine scaled down for the living room, relying on a bagless auto-empty bin and rapid GaN charging—a system that uses Gallium Nitride to push power faster with less heat.
 The Roborock plays a different game, optimizing a vibrating flat pad to scrub away dried spills.
 If you live in a 3,000-square-foot house with tall door thresholds, your choice looks entirely different than someone living in a flat apartment with laminate floors.